Mortgage Loan Programs

 - The purchase price should be within a reasonable ratio to gross annual income.

-Factors known to us, such as the presence of active community and neighborhood organizations, the presence of government non-profit and private programs in the neighborhood intended to eliminate negative environmental influences, other revitalization efforts, and any other factors potentially mitigating the effect of physical decline.
+- Factors known to us, such as the presence of active community and neighborhood organizations, the presence of governmental non-profit and private programs in the neighborhood intended to eliminate negative environmental influences, other revitalization efforts, and any other factors potentially mitigating the effect of physical decline.

-Mortgage Loans may also be subject to criteria set forth by the secondary market to whom the loan may be sold.
+- Mortgage loans may be also be subject to criteria set forth by the secondary market to whom the loan may be sold.

 - Marketable title vested in borrower(s) and free of all liens, assessments and encumbrances.